Department of Music Menu

 This course introduces students to the basic theoretical elements and concepts in the Western musical system, including intervals, scales, key signatures, triads, rhythm, and meter.

 Through enrolling in this course, a student majoring in a Western musical instrument is entitled to one 60-minute private lesson per week.
-(Each course in the four-year sequence must be repeated once with credits awarded.)
+Students majoring in Performance are required to repeat MUS121R, 221R, 321R, and 421R for a total of 8 credits each.

 Through enrolling in this course, a student majoring in a Chinese musical instrument is entitled to one 60-minute private lesson per week.
-(Each course in the four-year sequence must be repeated once with credits awarded.)
+Students majoring in Performance are required to repeat MUS122R, 222R, 322R, and 422R for a total of 8 credits each.

 This studio course expands students’ ensemble repertoire, improves ensemble skills, and encourages more personal responsibility in creating polished artistic performances.
 Students will perform the assigned repertoire in a recital examination.
-Prerequisite: MUS101B, MUS102B, and MUS111B; or by instructor consent.
-(Each course in the four-year sequence must be repeated once with credits awarded.)
+Prerequisite: MUS101B, MUS102B, and MUS111B or by instructor consent.
+Students majoring in Performance are required to repeat MUS123R, 223R, 323R, and 423R for a total of 2 credits each.

 In this course, students meet once a week in a master class-like situation to perform for faculty members and peers and to listen to their peers’ performances.
-(Each course in the two-year sequence must be repeated once with credits awarded.)
+Students majoring in Performance are required to repeat MUS124R and 224R for a total of 1 credits each.

 This course is designed to give students the opportunity to gain practical professional performing experience through taking part in the orchestra of Shen Yun Performing Arts.
 Enrollment is audition-based and is contingent upon the number of openings in the Shen Yun orchestras.
-(Courses offered in the winter term only.)
+(Courses offered in the Spring semester only.)

-This course introduces students to the tuning systems, notations, regional characteristics, and stylistic issues in traditional Chinese music by focusing on the various instrumental genres (solos and ensembles).
+This course introduces students to the tuning systems, notations, regional characteristics, and stylistic issues in traditional Chinese music by focusing on the various instrumental genres, including both solos and ensembles.

-This course offers an overview of the history of Chinese music from the Zhou Dynasty (1122 BC–256 BC) to the third decade of the twentieth century.
+This course offers an overview of the history of Chinese music from the Zhou Dynasty (1122 – 256 BC) to the third decade of the twentieth century.
 Focus is on the characteristics of the musical cultures of the different dynasties.

 The first half of a one-year sequence, this course helps Western instrument majors to master a chosen Chinese instrument at an elementary level.
 Students will learn the basic techniques, proper hand positions and body posture, maintenance of the instrument, and interpretation of a chosen repertoire.